andrewchungxam/EurekaBotGuides/guides/integrate_qna_maker.md

 The .bot file is used in a few different ways.
 It's what the Bot Framework Emulator uses to connect to your bot locally and publicly.
 It's also used in `ConfigureServices` method in the `Startup` class of our .NET Core bot to read in the endpoints, keys, etc for cognitive services used within the bot, such as Translation, Spell Check, QnA Maker and LUIS.

 Because the .bot file contains sensitive information, it should be encrypted using a secret.
-Both the .bot file path and the secret are defined in the `appsettings.json` file locally and in the Application Settings of the App Service in the Azure Portal.
+Both the .bot file path and the secret are defined in the `appsettings.json` file locally and in the __Application settings__ of the App Service in the Azure Portal.

 We need to add the QnA Maker endpoint key, host and knowledge base ID to the .bot file which we'll later read in and use.
 But because the .bot file is encrypted, we first need to decrypt it using the [__msbot__]((https://github.com/Microsoft/botbuilder-tools/tree/master/packages/MSBot#installation)) command line tool.